p4535992/foundryvtt-arms-reach/README.md

 ### Tagger Feature

 * Add integration with [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger), you decide specifically for which placeable objects on the canvas the distance calculation should be triggered
-* IMPORTANT: the tagger you must used for any placeable object is the string 'armsreach'
+* **IMPORTANT:** the tagger you must used for any placeable object is the string 'armsreach'
+* From 2.2.11 this feature is been splitted for each category of placeable object (Wall, Token, Note, ecc.) for a better customization

 ### Reset Doors and Fog feature Feature